Azure-Samples/open-liberty-on-aro/guides/howto-integrate-azure-managed-databases.md

 > * Replace **\<Server name>**, **\<Port number>**, **\<Database name>**, **\<Server admin login>**, and **\<Password>** with the ones you noted down before.
 > * Replace **\<Container_Registry_URL>** with the fully qualified name of your ACR instance.

-Once the Open Liberty Application is up and running, open **HOST/PORT** of the route in your browser to visit the application home page.
+Once the Liberty Application is up and running, open **HOST/PORT** of the route in your browser to visit the application home page.

 ## Connect your application to Azure Database for PostgreSQL